nest/nest-simulator/doc/guides/nest_server.rst

 NEST Server was initially developed as a backend for NEST Desktop, a web-based GUI application for NEST Simulator, and could be installed via ``pip``.
 The idea was to design a client-server architecture concept for the NEST Desktop ecosystem.
-However, the full operation of NEST Server requires PyNEST, the Python interface to NEST.
+The full operation of NEST Server requires PyNEST, the Python interface to NEST.
-Previously, NEST Server was specially developed for NEST Desktop.
+Historically, NEST Server was developed for NEST Desktop.

 With growing interests in a server backend, NEST Server was migrated to the NEST Simulator code.
-From NEST 3.0 onward, NEST Server is integrated in NEST Simulator source code.
+From NEST 3.0 onward, NEST Server is integrated in the NEST Simulator source code.
-To achieve this goal, the interface of NEST Server is generalized for a board application.
+Its interface is thus generalized for a broad application.

 Under the hood, the RESTful API of NEST Server forwards command calls to NEST Simulator directly.
 Additionally, NEST Server provides an execution of Python code script with NEST Simulator.